How To Make Mint Aero Cheesecake – An Easy No Bake Recipe

 Place in a piping bag and create circles around the cheesecake and top with mint aero chocolate balls.

 And that’s how to make a no bake mint aero cheesecake!

 How Long Does It Take For No Bake Cheesecake To Set?

 Refrigerate the cheesecake for a minimum of 6 hours or leave overnight for best results.

 For a firm cheesecake, leave in the fridge for at least 12 hours.
 As this no bake needs to chill for hours, it would make a great make-ahead dessert for any occasion.

 My Top Tips

-My biggest tip has got to be to remember to close the freezer bag properly before you start bashing the biscuits!
+Remember to close the freezer bag before you start bashing the biscuits!
 Otherwise, your biscuits will fly everywhere.
-If you’re using a freezer bag with a zip fastening, then make sure to zip-up the bag.
-Sticking with the freezer bag here, also remember to take the air out of the bag before closing.
-You don’t want to bash and be surprised with a big bang and biscuit crumbs flying around.
+Sticking with the freezer bag here, remember to take the air out of the bag before closing.
+You don’t want to pop the bag; the crumbs will fly everywhere.

 There are so many ways to give this mint aero dessert a little twist with these recipe variations:

 - After Eight Mint Cheesecake: Instead of using aero mint chocolate in this cheesecake filling, you can use after eight mint chocolates.
 I’ve never tried this combination before, but if you have let me know in the comments below.